 STEPS to PRINT

 We have found that formatting the labels into a pdf file (which is normally done for free printables) reduces the strength and boldness of the black.
 So instead, follow these instructions below to strongest quality.

-- Right click and save the image of the sheet of labels below that you want and save it to your “pictures” file on your hard drive.
+- Download the jpeg image of the sheet of labels below that you want and save it to your “pictures” file on your hard drive.
 If you have a Mac, you’ll hit control and right click to save to your pictures.

 - Go into your pictures file/photo editing software and open up the image file just like you would normally go to print a photo from your computer.

 - Load your clear sticker sheets into the printer but be sure and do a test run first on paper (make sure you have more than 50% ink).

 - After you hit the print or print preview button, go into your advanced printer settings/image quality or printer set up and choose the “Best” or “High Quality” print quality.
 This is very important and will make big difference on the level of ink used on the sticker sheets.
 All printers “conserve” ink and by default, printers are set to use the minimum amount of ink.
 Because we are printing bold black ink on slick paper, if the best quality setting is not used, the font will come out faint on this particular type clear slick sticker paper.

 This is what the “media & Quality” setting looks like on a Mac:

 In Windows, the setting is under “paper & quality” and you will want to

 Right click > print > more settings